morismm99/PowerApps/M365 Management Solution/README.md

 Tips/tricks and things to consider

 If using SPO as the data source for this app, depending on how you decide to filter the data in galleries, keep delegation in mind.

 For example, in my sample solution where I use SPO lists to store the data, I am currently using search in my formulas to filter my galleries.
 Search with SPO list does not support delegation.
 This means I have to keep my list under 2000 items, or I would need to find a different method to filter if I wanted to continue using Search, or only use functions that support delegation.

-In my experience, we continued using SPO lists, and I created “Archive” flows for the three main lists which can run on a schedule and delete closed/older/released items onto different archive lists which are not tied to the Power App
+If using SPO lists, create “Archive” flows for the three main lists which can run on a schedule and delete closed/older/released items onto different archive lists which are not tied to the Power App

 You can add the canvas app to MS Teams for easy access The app can continue to be expanded, adding additional functionality to have a one stop shop M365 management solution.